Ugochukwuodinaka/Bitcoin-Historical-Data-Analysis/README.md

 - **Weighted_Price:** The volume-weighted average price (VWAP) or the average price of the financial instrument during the specified time period, considering the trading volume.
 It provides a more comprehensive view of the average transaction price.

-## Tools
-- Python (Was used for Data Cleaning and Exploratory Data Analysis)

-- Power BI (Was used to create reports and dashboard for this analysis)

 ## Data Cleaning and Exploratory Data Analysis using Python
 ### Import all the necessary libraries